nexmo-community/minimal-doc-product/README.md

 > **NOTE:** This assumes you have `rbenv` installed.
 You can install `rbenv` on Mac with `brew install rbenv`.

+6. Run `bundle install` to install your dependencies.

-6. Now you are ready to run Station:
+7. Now you are ready to run Station:

 ``` sh
 OAS_PATH="`pwd`/_open_api/api_specs/definitions" bundle exec nexmo-developer --docs=`pwd`
 ```

-7. Navigate your web browser to `localhost:3000` to display the documentation landing page.
+8. Navigate your web browser to `localhost:3000` to display the documentation landing page.

 ### To use as the starting point for your own product